magsaram/Four-card-feature-section/README.md

 # Four-card-feature-section
 Chalenge from Frontend Mentor.
-I doing this for two days, but I did it ;) I'm still practise flex and this project helps me to understand few things.
+I have doing this for two days, but I did it ;) I'm still practise flex and this project helps me to understand few things.

 https://magsaram.github.io/Four-card-feature-section/